 - Meniscus cartilage, the shock absorber found between your joint bones

 - Articular cartilage, the layer of cartilage found along the ends of your bones

-In your shoulder, a new cartilage repair procedure takes donor cartilage and places it between your shoulder cup and ball to create a cushion—eliminating pain and bringing back a wider range of motion.
-This new procedure is performed arthroscopically—using only tiny incisions and a small camera, allowing for less trauma to the area and a much faster recovery time.
+In your shoulder, we can use donor cartilage around the shoulder cup and ball.
+This provides cushioning, which can help eliminate pain and bring back a wider range of motion.
+It's performed arthroscopically, meaning it’s done with only tiny incisions and a small camera, resulting in less trauma to the area and a much faster recovery time.

 It’s important to note that cartilage transplants aren’t for everyone.
 They often work best on people who are young, in good health and have cartilage issues due to an injury.
 Talk with your doctor to find out if a cartilage transplant is right for you.